ryan-mcclue/unsw/comp3121/lectures/lec1.md

 optimal value over all possible solutions in a compact, tabular way that leads to a very efﬁcient algorithm.

-The general rule of thumb is that algorithms introduced in this course (in either the lectures, tutorial, problem sets) does not need citation - simply citing which slide / problem set number (question #) is typically enough

 TODO: in-person inspera (done in a CSE lab; so is it on a lab computer or your own computer?)
 (cormen, leiserson et.
 Introduction to Algorithms 'bible of algorithms', i.e. reference manual for later work)